andreasvarga/PeriodicMatrices.jl/README.md

 matrices having multiple periods, a subperiod `Tsub := T/n` can be defined, such that `A(t) = A(t+Tsub)`, for all `t`.
 This allows a substantial memory saving for some classes of periodic representations.

+The provided classes of periodic representation extend the classes used in the _Periodic Systems Toolbox for Matlab_ (see [1]).

 Several operations on periodic matrices are implemented, such as, inversion, transposing, norms, derivative/shifting, trace.
 All operations with two periodic matrices such as addition/substraction, multiplication, horizontal/vertical concatenation, block-diagonal appending, allow different, but commensurate, periods/subperiods.